commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 - Product variant will be matched by its SKU, if the SKU not set for a LineItemDraft, the draft will not be synced and an error callback will be triggered.
 > Note: In commercetools API, the product variant to be selected in the LineItemDraft can be specified either by its product ID plus variant ID or by its SKU.

-- When a [Change LineItems Order](https://docs.commercetools.com/api/projects/shoppingLists#change-lineitems-order">) action is needed the line items will be removed and added back with the order provided in the `ShoppingListDraft`.
+- When a [Change LineItems Order](https://docs.commercetools.com/api/projects/shoppingLists#change-lineitems-order">) action is needed,

+the line items will be removed and added back with the order provided in the `ShoppingListDraft`.

 ## Consequences